 This Sicilian cake is one of the world's first cheesecakes.
 The word cassata may derive from the Latin word caseus, which means cheese.
 But some also say it's from the Arabic word qas'ah, indicating the terracotta bowl in which it is shaped.
-It's made with fresh sheep's milk ricotta, although you can use cow's milk ricotta.
+Italian ricotta cassata cake is made with fresh sheep's milk ricotta, although you can use cow's milk ricotta.
 It's found in all areas of Sicily.
 The cake is an extraordinarily rich delight that also manages to be light and easy to digest.

 Il Pandoro Veronese